Romy London

 • Pour the tinned tomatoes and spinach into the skillet and stir to combine.
 Add the drained butter beans and the coconut milk.
 Simmer over low heat for 15-20 minutes, or until thickened and fragrant.

-• Season to taste with salt then serve your butter bean curry alongside basmati rice, homemade naan bread, fresh coriander, and a dollop of coconut yoghurt.
+• Season to taste with salt then serve your butter bean curry alongside basmati rice, homemade naan bread, fresh cilantro (UK: coriander), and a dollop of coconut yogurt.

 Notes